 The practice kept up to date detailed electronic and paper dental care records.
 They contained information about the patient's current dental needs and past treatment.
 The dentist carried out an assessment in line with recognised guidance from the Faculty of General Dental Practice (FGDP).
 This was repeated at each examination in order to monitor any changes in the patient's oral health.
 The dentist used NICE guidance to determine a suitable recall interval for the patients.
-This takes into account the likelihood of the patient experiencing dental disease such as decay, gum disease or cancer.
-This was documented and also discussed with the patient.
+This takes into account the likelihood of the patient experiencing dental disease.

 During the course of our inspection we discussed patient care with the dentists and checked dental care records to confirm the findings.
 Clinical records were comprehensive and included details of the condition of the teeth, soft tissue lining the mouth, gums and any signs of mouth cancer.
-If the patient had more advanced gum disease then a more detailed inspection of the gums was undertaken by the dental hygiene therapist.
+Records showed patients were made aware of the condition of their oral health and whether it had changed since the last appointment.
+If the patient had more advanced gum disease then a more detailed inspection of the gums was undertaken.
+During the inspection we noted that the dentist used dental loupes during examinations and whilst providing treatment.
+Dental loupes provide a dentist with a degree magnification which aids visual acuity and aids correct diagnosis and treatment of dental conditions.